tripzilch/tripzilch.github.io/articles/probability.md

 [`min(R(), R(3))`](https://randomometer.netlify.app/?lo=0&hi=1&bins=150&code=return+min%28R%28%29%2CR%283%29%29)

-This histogram seems to have about 50% probability to return 1.
+This formula still returns a number between 0 and 1 (because the minimum of both is always between 0 and 1), but from the histogram it seems to have about 50% probability to return 1.
 Try playing with the number `3` in the above code, to see how it changes the distributions.
 Higher values will make it more flat, whereas lower values make the probability to return 1 smaller.
 Note that using values less than 1 breaks the distribution a bit because it won't return all numbers between 0 and 1 anymore.

 There's probably a formula to calculate the required value, given a certain probability to return 1, but I haven't quite worked it out yet.
 Either way, for most of my purposes it's enough to visually estimate from the histogram by trying a few different values.

 ## Transforming a PRNG to have less low numbers

-First of, we can simply do `1 - <any of the formulas above>`, because doing one minus something inverts the range.
-But we can also start out by taking the maximum of two random numbers:
+First of, we can simply do `1 - <any of the formulas above>`, because doing one minus something inverts the range between 0 and 1.
+But we can also take the maximum of two random numbers:

 [`max(R(), R())`](https://randomometer.netlify.app/?lo=0&hi=1&bins=150&code=return+max%28R%28%29%2CR%28%29%29)